Trump says Oracle close to TikTok deal as ByteDance aims for majority ownership

 Oracle would become ByteDance’s technology partner responsible for the management of TikTok’s data and take a minority stake in TikTok, the sources added.

-“I heard they are very close to a deal,” Trump said, adding that his administration would be making a decision soon on whether to approve it, and that he was a fan of Oracle’s Chairman Larry Ellison.
+“I heard they are very close to a deal,” Trump said, adding that he was a fan of Oracle’s chairman, Larry Ellison.
+He added that he would look into the proposed agreement.

 The ByteDance proposal calls for the Committee on Foreign Investment in the United States (CFIUS), the U.S. government panel that is overseeing the deal talks, to supervise how TikTok will be operated, one of the sources said.